rikutakei/blog_source/content/post/vim/vim_post_part1.md

 After that, you decide to rule a line below your title to make it look nice, so you take out your ruler to draw a straight line.

 In this scenario, the pencil, the eraser, and the ruler are equivalent to **modes** -- you use each tool in a specific way to achieve a specific result.
-*(Note that you can't use one tool to do a task of another -- e.g. you can't write with an eraser.)*
+*(Note that you can't use one tool to (efficiently) do a task of another -- e.g. you can't write with an eraser.)*

 There are three main modes of Vim: